Mental mind to mind Communication and mind reading

 Only try to share your experiences with like-minded people, people who are positive and encouraging.

 Exploring your own Telepathic abilities is an incredible journey.
 Although it will be fun and exciting, developing a strong foundation will take time and patience.
 Never expect too much success in the beginning.

 But the good news is that Telepathy can be learned and cultivated very easily.
 With regular practice you will become a Telepathy adept!
 You will always be correct in sending and receiving messages, with astounding clarity and accuracy.

 Sources: 29, Gertrude Schmeidler, The City College, New York, 61.

-Such synchronistic phenomena occur, for instance, when an inwardly perceived event (dream, vision, premonition, etc.) is seen to have a correspondence in external reality: the inner image of premonition has “come true”. (b) of similar or identical thoughts, etc. occurring at the same time in different places.
+(1) Synchronicity: A term coined by Jung to designate the meaningful coincidence or equivalence (a) of a psychic and a physical state or event which have no causal relationship to one another.
+Such synchronistic phenomena occur, for instance, when an inwardly perceived event (dream, vision, premonition, etc.) is seen to have a correspondence in external reality: the inner image of premonition has “come true”; (b) of similar or identical thoughts, etc. occurring at the same time in different places.
 Neither one nor the other coincidence can be explained by causality, but seems to be connected primarily with activated archetypal processes in the unconscious.
 Source: 60,

-Copyright © Abhishek Agarwal.
+Copyright © Abhishek Agarwal

 For further infomation click: Astral Project Now (Free Download eBook)